Updated January 2025

-From the 1st August 2019 the Education and Skills Funding Agency (ESFA) is no longer accountable for the totality of the Adult Education Budget (AEB).
-Mayoral Combined Authorities (MCAs) and the Greater London Authority (GLA) have responsibility for funding adult education in their local areas, giving greater powers to local areas.
+From the 1st August 2019 the Education and Skills Funding Agency (ESFA) is no longer accountable for the totality of the Adult Skills Fund (ASF).
+Mayoral Combined Authorities (MCAs) and the Greater London Authority (GLA) have responsibility for funding adult education in their local areas, giving greater powers and flexibility to local areas and their adult residents.

-The government policy on the devolved adult education budget can be accessed here.
+The government policy on the devolved ASF framework can be accessed here.

-The devolved areas have their own Funding and Performance Management rules, which can be accessed via each combined authority’s AEB webpage:
+The devolved areas have their own Funding and Performance Management rules, which can be accessed via each combined authority’s ASF webpage:

 Cambridgeshire and Peterborough Combined Authority